-In the past decade, the HC zoning district was found to promote land development and project design which was not in keeping with Foster's rural character, due in part to 400 foot dimensional setbacks from the right-of-way for Route 6 (Danielson Pike) between Paine Road and the Connecticut-Rhode Island state line.
+Between 2000 - 2010, the HC zoning district was found to promote land development and project design which was not consistent with Foster's rural character, due in part to 400 foot dimensional setbacks from the right-of-way for Route 6 (Danielson Pike) between Paine Road and the Connecticut-Rhode Island state line.
 These boundary lines did not conform with existing lot lines.
-In 2011, the GBM zoning district was established to succeed HC zoning in selected areas along Route 6 (Danielson Pike) to promote mixed use development.
-The design standards for development have not been solidified as of yet, but the town intends to incorporate these in the future.
-This effort demonstrated the town's willingness to amend and revise its zoning regulations as needed to ensure the continuation of its rural character while not adversely impacting its residents or visitors.
+In 2011, the GBM zoning district was established to succeed HC zoning in selected areas along Route 6 (Danielson Pike) to promote business and mixed use development.
+Route 6 has not seen any mixed use development between 2011-2023.
+This is likely due to the infrastructural challenges associated with a business use and a residential use being located on the same lot.
+The GBM district was renamed "GB" in 2023 for this purpose and the lots on US-6 which are substandard by area have been zoned as GB.
+Foster intends to promote home businesses as an currently unconventional, yet increasingly popular form of mixed-use development.